Karen E. Hodges

-Human activities are causing species extinctions, extensive loss of habitats, damage to existing wild areas, and global-scale changes in climate that are altering the distribution, abundance, and survival of many species.
+Human activities are causing species extinctions, extensive loss of habitats, damage to existing wild areas, and global-scale changes in climate that are altering the distribution, abundance, and persistence of many species.

 As a conservation biologist, my primary research is focused on how range position and habitat configuration affect species interactions and endangerment of at-risk species.
 I am particularly interested in understanding population dynamics at the periphery of species’ ranges, as these populations may either be more vulnerable to the various threats facing many of the world's species or may contribute to range expansions as species respond to rapid climate change.
 The majority of my field-based research projects examine terrestrial vertebrates in western montane forests (e.g. Rockies, Cascades, and other mountain chains) and the sage-steppe habitats within the Okanagan region of B.C.
 Research projects by people in my lab group often require demographic, behavioural, genetic, or GIS tools to examine how species respond to different habitat types and landscape patterns.
 Other projects address the scientific effectiveness of conservation laws and policies, particularly the critical habitat provisions of the U.S. Endangered Species Act and the Canadian Species at Risk Act.